Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Icelandic, they actually have lamb from Iceland of all places.

 A: Really?
 I haven't called about that, so...
 I would check everything, Nick.
 I would check absolutely everything.
 And then their whole natural beef, they feed it 25% donuts, bakery waste.
 When they first came out, when I talked with Lubbock, where their offices were in Texas, I got to the man who handles, you know, they don't grow all that, they contract with ranchers, just like I contract with farmers to get our milk.
 So, Whole Foods contracts with ranchers to provide certain kinds of meats, grown and provided for in the way that they want it done.
 And to cut costs, they buy this very inexpensive bakery waste, which are donuts.
 And they were feeding it at that time, when they first opened, 15% bakery waste.
 Now it's 25% bakery waste.
 And I said, wait a minute, cows don't eat donuts.
-They'll fry them and [unintelligible] fatty acids and eat them.
+They'll fry them in fatty acids and eat them.
 Oh, but they eat the grains.

 Q: Oh, gosh.